May 6, 2019

 For minor health problems, using essential oils as a complementary therapy is probably ok.

 But if you have a serious health condition or are taking medication, you should discuss their use with your doctor.

-Each week Bark & Wag will interview Veterinarians and individuals in the pet industry from across the nation answering your questions about your pet.
+Bark & Wag interviews Veterinarians and people in the pet industry from across the nation each week answering questions about your pet.
 Visit barknwag.com/podcast to ask questions and view past podcasts.